sidmanu/MIDS-W207-DeforestationAndClimate/README.md

 # DeforestationAndClimate
-We built a time-series model to predict temperature and other weather data for Tahoe, based on past weather data and global deforestation data.
+As part of our Applied Machine Learning coursework, we did a project to build time-series models to predict temperature and other weather data for Tahoe, based on past weather data and global deforestation data.
+We explored various regression models like - Linear Regression, NN regressor, ARIMA, XGBoost regressor and LSTM and compared them.

 # Important datasets